Code Kunst: 2013–2017: Signing to Highgrnd

-2018–present: Signing to AOMG
+2018–2023: Signing to AOMG

 Code Kunst left HIGHGRND and joined AOMG in June 2018.
 In September 2018, he officially appeared in the Korean Hip-Hop survival show Show Me the Money 777 as one of the judges.
 "Good Day", a song he composed on the show, received positive reviews from critics.
 Loopy and Kid Milli from his team won second and third place in Show Me the Money 777.

 In 2019, Code Kunst, along with Jay Park, Simon Dominic, Woo Won-jae, and Gray, appeared as judges on the audition program Signhere started by Korean Hip-hop label AOMG and MBN.
 In the same year, he appeared in another Hip-hop reality survival program High School Rapper 3.
 He was in the same team with The Quiett.
 Together they produced "Go High" (feat.
 Changmo, Woo Won-jae), sang by female rapper Lee Young-ji, who became the final winner to the show.

 Code Kunst released his fourth studio album People in 2020.
 In the same year, he was announced as a producer for 'Show Me the Money 9' along with Paloalto as a team.
 In 2021, he won Producer of the Year at the Korean Hip-hop Awards.
 He then appeared as a winning producer for Show Me the Money 10 along with Gaeko of the rap group Dynamic Duo.

 In 2023, he released his fifth studio album Remember Archive.

+2024–present

+On May 31, 2024, it was announced that Code Kunst co-founded the independent label "duover" with Gray and Woo Won-jae, with the three artists serving as co-CEOs and former AOMG planning and production director Hwang A-ram joining as general director.